jmg421/omnifocus-cli/README.md

 ## 🎉 Acknowledgments

 - OmniFocus team for creating an incredible productivity application
+- David Allen for Getting Things Done methodology
 - Apple for the robust AppleScript and EventKit frameworks
-- OpenAI and Anthropic for advancing AI accessibility
-- The Python community for excellent tooling and libraries
+- The OmniFocus community for sharing workflows and wisdom

 ---